knuedge/lita-puppet/README.md

 **Note** though that this doesn't do anything on the client side.
 If you want puppet to work on the `<host>` machine you'll need to generate a new cert.
 Usually you run this if you're planning to do that anyway though.

 #### Query PuppetDB for the Roles and Profiles used by a node
-    puppet catalog <certname> profiles
+    puppet roles and profiles <certname>

 This is also available as:

+    puppet r&p <certname>
+    puppet profiles <certname>
-    puppet node <certname> profiles
+    puppet roles <certname>
+    pp roles and profiles <certname>
+    pp r&p <certname>
-    pp catalog <certname> profiles
+    pp profiles <certname>
-    pp node <certname> profiles
+    pp roles <certname>

 Where `<certname>` is the SSL certificate name used for Puppet.
 This is usually the FQDN for the host.
 This query assumes you use the roles and profiles paradigm with the classes namespaced as `profile::example` and `role::example` etc..
+Using only `roles` or `profiles` in the command will only return the requested information.

 #### Query PuppetDB for the nodes associated with a class
     puppet class nodes <class>